purushottam22/purushottam22.github.io/README.md

-### About Me

-Hello, I am Purushottam Kumar, a third year computer science undergraduate student at [NIT, Durgapur](https://nitdgp.ac.in/)
+Hello, I am Purushottam Kumar, a fourth year computer science undergraduate student at [NIT, Durgapur](https://nitdgp.ac.in/)

 I commit myself and ensure that I will make a positive contribution with full devotion to achieve the goals through my knowledge, skill, hard work and enthusiasm.

-###  Interest
+### Publication
-- Machine Learning
-- Competitive Coding
+-**"Gender Age and Dialect Recognition using Tweets in a Deep Learning Framework-Notebook for FIRE 2019"**.

 ### Internship
 - **“Author Profiling in Social media based dataset using Deep learning techniques”** at [IIT Patna](https://www.iitp.ac.in/) in 14th may -10th july 2019.
+-**"Secure Academic certificate using blockchain"** at [NIT DUrgapur](https://nitdgp.ac.in) during May-July 2020.

 ### Academic Projects
-- **Currently working on Blockchain.**
-- **Completed a project on 'Game theory'** at [NIT, Durgapur](https://nitdgp.ac.in/) from 10th Dec, 2019.
+- **Completed a project on 'Game theory'** at [NIT, Durgapur](https://nitdgp.ac.in/) during Dec, 2019.
 - **Completed a project on 'Water marking in images'.**
-- **Completed a "Biometric Verification using Steganography and Cryptography"** at [NIT, Durgapur](https://nitdgp.ac.in/) from Aug 2019 to Oct 2019.
+- **Completed a "Biometric Verification using Steganography and Cryptography"** at [NIT, Durgapur](https://nitdgp.ac.in/) during Aug-Oct 2019.

+###  Interest
+- Machine Learning
+- Competitive Coding

 #### Technical Skills:
 - Leadership qualities, Good communication skills, Hardworking and team working spirit.
 - Flexible and adaptable, regular, self-disciplined and goal-oriented person.
-- Good knowledge of Programming Language : C, Cpp, Matlab, HTML, Python3, Python2.
+- Good knowledge of Programming Language : C, Cpp, Matlab, HTML, Python3, Python2, Solidity.
 - Good knowledge of working on Linux and Windows Operation systems.
 - Good command on Microsoft Office Word, Microsoft Office Excel, Microsoft Office Power Point, Libre Office, Latex.